A customer was asking about how the RFM scoring in Repeat Customer Insights works:

 How are your coming up with your recency, frequency, and monetary scores of 1-5?

 All three of the RFM scores are based on five groups of 20% of your customer base (called quintiles).

-Customers are sorted for each score and then grouped into one of the five groups.
+- They are grouped into one of five groups

 - 5 - Top 20%